 Optimize for the Docker build cache

-The Docker build cache can greatly accelerate the building of container images.
+The Docker build cache can accelerate the building of container images.
 Images are built layer by layer, and in a Dockerfile, each instruction creates a layer in the resulting image.
 During a build, when possible, Docker reuses a layer from a previous build and skips a potentially costly step.
 Docker can use its build cache only if all previous build steps used it.
 While this behavior is usually a good thing that makes builds go faster, you need to consider a few cases.

 For example, to fully benefit from the Docker build cache, you must position